mohammed-mahmudul-hasan/ccms/README.md

 </ul>

 <h3>1.
 Git</h3>
 <p> I like to use git to upload code to GitHub.
 Android Studio has built-in support for Git, making it easy to use  Git directly from the IDE.
-Firstly I wrote almost the full code offline in IDE and uploaded it to GitHub using git.
-But I also modified the code several times in the IDE and updated it to GitHub pushing the code using git.</p>
+Firstly I wrote code offline in IDE and uploaded it to GitHub using git.
+I also modified the code several times in the IDE and updated it to GitHub pushing the code using git.
+Here is an <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/folder1/git_upload.png" target="_blank">screenshot</a> of IDE (terminal) when I pushed code successfully to GitHub.
+You can also check my commits and contribution chart in GitHub. </p>

 <h3>2.
 UML</h3>